unofficialnikke/Messageboard/README.md

 ## Message board Full Stack application (prototype)

 This prototype of message board consists of client and server.
 Frontend is developed with React with vite.js and backend with Express.js.
 Whole implementation is coded with TypeScript.
-Backend is implemented with Mongoose using the in-memory database MongoMemoryServer.
+Database is implemented with Mongoose in-memory database using MongoMemoryServer.

 Features:
 - User can view and access to all channels that exist by default